-The smallest, most tranquil of the three Cayman Islands, Little Cayman has a full-time population of only 170, most of whom work in the tourism industry.
+The smallest, most tranquil of the Cayman Islands, Little Cayman has a full-time population of only 170, most of whom work in tourism.
 This 12-square-mile (31-square-km) island is still unspoiled and has only a sand-sealed airstrip, no official terminal building, and few vehicles.
-The speed limit remains 25 mph (40 kph), as no one is in a hurry to go anywhere.
-In fact, the island's iguanas use roads more regularly than residents; signs created
+The speed limit remains 25 mph (40 kph), as no one is in a hurry.
+In fact, the island's iguanas use roads more than residents; signs created

 by local artists read "Iguanas Have the Right of Way."
 With little commercial development, the island beckons ecotourists who seek wildlife encounters, not urban wildlife.
-It's probably best known for its spectacular diving on world-renowned Bloody Bay Wall and adjacent Jackson Marine Park.
-The ravishing reefs and plummeting walls encircling the island teem with more than 500 different species of fish and more than 150 kinds of coral.
-Fly-, lake-, and deep-sea fishing are also popular, as well as snorkeling, kayaking, cycling, and hiking.
+It's probably best known for its spectacular diving on Bloody Bay Wall and adjacent Jackson Marine Park.
+The ravishing reefs and plummeting walls encircling the island teem with more than 500 species of fish and more than 150 kinds of coral.
+Fly-, lake-, and deep-sea fishing are also popular, as are snorkeling, kayaking, cycling, and hiking.
 And the island's certainly for the birds.
-The National Trust Booby Pond Nature Reserve is a designated wetland of international importance, which protects around 20,000 red-footed boobies, the Western Hemisphere's largest colony.
-It's just one of many superlative spots to witness avian aerial acrobatics.
+The National Trust Booby Pond Nature Reserve is a designated wetland, protecting around 20,000 red-footed boobies, the Western Hemisphere's largest colony.
+It's just one of many spots for avian aerial acrobatics.
 Pristine wetlands, secluded beaches, unspoiled tropical wilderness, mangrove swamps, lagoons, bejeweled coral reefs: Little Cayman practically redefines escape.
-Yet aficionados appreciate that the low-key lifestyle doesn't mean sacrificing the high-tech amenities, and some of the resorts cater to a quietly wealthy yet unpretentious crowd.
+Yet aficionados appreciate that the low-key lifestyle doesn't mean sacrificing high-tech amenities, and some resorts cater to a wealthy yet unpretentious crowd.